 The following exhibit describes how client requirements are combined with Los Angeles Capital's proprietary market expectations to develop a client portfolio.

 Los Angeles Capital’s investment philosophy is based on its proprietary concept of Investor Preference Theory®.
 This innovative and dynamic concept forms the DNA of the investment process and guides the research team in search of alpha.
 The unique aspect of the philosophy is that it allows the investment team to develop a “living” model that captures the views of today’s equity investor and is not based on backward biases and long history.
-As shown below, investors have experienced a number of emblematic market environments over the last decade.
-Los Angeles Capital's portfolios are engineered to adapt to changing market environments.

 While achieving clients’ return objectives is our primary focus, there is an ancillary benefit to the investment process.
 The process also produces returns that generally have a low correlation with other managers as the portfolios change with the market environment.